laxeye/zga/README.md

 Of course, it's possible to use *another ways* even compile all tools from source code.
 In this case you should check if binaries are in your '$PATH' variable.

-### Get source from Github

-You can get ZGA by cloning from the repository with `git clone https://github.com/laxeye/zga.git` or by downloading an archive.

 ### Install from PyPi

 Run `pip install zga` it will check if You have Biopython and istall it if not.
 But all other dependencies You should install manually or using **conda**.
 CheckM is available on **PyPi**, but it's easier to install it using **conda**.

+### Get source from Github

+You can get ZGA by cloning from the repository with `git clone https://github.com/laxeye/zga.git` or by downloading an archive.
+After downloading enter the directory and run `python3 setup.py build && python3 setup.py install`.

 ### Operating systems requirements